krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 ## 13.1.4 &nbsp; Common terminology

-To analyze algorithmic problems more clearly, we summarize the meanings of commonly used terminology in backtracking algorithms and provide corresponding examples from Example Three as shown in the Table 13-1 .
+To analyze algorithmic problems more clearly, we summarize the meanings of commonly used terminology in backtracking algorithms and provide corresponding examples from Example Three as shown in Table 13-1.

 <p align="center"> Table 13-1 &nbsp; Common backtracking algorithm terminology </p>